Thomasjkeel/UKCEH_Summer_School/README.md

 ### Workshop 5: Creating FAIR Outputs
 **Facilitators:** *Jasmine Hunter | Els Dhiedt*

 During this session you will gain an understanding of the FAIR principles, how to create and publish FAIR data, and discuss the importance of open science through a series of group exercises.
+Here is the link to [Workshop 5](https://github.com/NERC-CEH/UKCEH_Summer_School/tree/main/Workshop_5).

 ---